ribru17/ts_query_ls/README.md

 - [ ] Code cleanup
 - [ ] Package code in common registries like `homebrew`, `mason.nvim`, and
       others (help wanted!)
+- [ ] Add tests for all functionality

 ## References